Reading School

 Future Stories' vision is to market the entrance test to other grammar schools across the UK.
 As a result, they wanted to work with a supplier willing to collaborate with them in the future.

-I think we wanted to work with a company who understood that FSCE may expand and would be prepared to grow with us in the next few years.
-We needed a committed partner willing to explore options and provide flexible solutions, not fixed systems, says Caroline.
+"I think we wanted to work with a company who understood that FSCE may expand and would be prepared to grow with us in the next few years.
+We needed a committed partner willing to explore options and provide flexible solutions, not fixed systems", says Caroline.

 Solution

-When we started to look for potential suppliers, we needed to quickly establish if the project was going to be economically feasible, says Caroline.
+"When we started to look for potential suppliers, we needed to quickly establish if the project was going to be economically feasible", says Caroline.

 Crucially, I think we wanted a better relationship with the new supplier.
-We took the time to scrutinise ePC’s scanning set-up and see how flexible they could be when creating OMR answer sheets, which was so much better than the other companies we spoke to
+We took the time to scrutinise ePC’s scanning set-up and see how flexible they could be when creating the answer sheets, which was so much better than the other companies we spoke to

-Caroline Mole, Executive Assistant, Reading School
+Caroline Mole, Director of People, Reading School

-We weren't directly involved before, so it’s been a real eye-opener for me seeing how much work goes into the set-up of a test, recalls Caroline.
+"We weren't directly involved before, so it’s been a real eye-opener for me seeing how much work goes into the set-up of a test", recalls Caroline.

 We sent the example test booklet to ePC who had the draft answer sheets back really quickly.
 I think we bounced ideas back and forth a few times and considered if the layout was intuitive for year 6 pupils to complete, but new versions were available quickly

-Caroline Mole, Executive Assistant, Reading School
+Caroline Mole, Director of People, Reading School

 The pilot was so beneficial.
-It gave us confidence that the new sheet was more accessible, the OMR scanners would read the mark scheme, and candidate results would be available in a more user-friendly format
+It gave us confidence that the new sheet was more accessible, the scanners would read the mark scheme, and candidate results would be available in a more user-friendly format

-Caroline Mole, Executive Assistant, Reading School
+Caroline Mole, Director of People, Reading School

 The pilot helped the school consider where issues might occur, particularly in terms of character recognition.

 ePC recommended ovals to capture MCQs as pupils could shade in the area.
-Bespoke rules on the sheet mean that if a child changes their mind and crosses out an A and correctly shades in D, the OMR scanners will mark the question accurately per the mark scheme.
+Bespoke rules on the sheet mean that if a child changes their mind and crosses out an A and correctly shades in D, the scanners will mark the question accurately per the mark scheme.

 Updated instructions to candidates and advice to invigilators were provided based on feedback from the pilot.

-Upon completion of the pilot, the OMR sheet was rolled out for the entrance test and included pre-printed variable data – candidate name, primary school, date of birth, test date, and location – to improve the candidate experience and increase scanning efficiency.
+Upon completion of the pilot, the answer sheet was rolled out for the entrance test and included pre-printed variable data – candidate name, primary school, date of birth, test date, and location – to improve the candidate experience and increase scanning efficiency.

-Reading School had a number of employees absent with COVID-19 when the tests were held, resulting in delayed or mishandled answer sheets.
 Crucially, each sheet includes a barcode to identify the candidate and reconcile answer sheets to enrolments, so ePC was able to notify the school of missing papers that the school had kept secure in a locked cupboard.

 ePC arranged an additional collection for the extra sheets.
 It did blow me away a little because I was happy to arrange transportation because it was our error.
 Previously, we would have all been on tenterhooks wondering how the other supplier would react but ePC was very accommodating throughout

-Caroline Mole, Executive Assistant, Reading School
+Caroline Mole, Director of People, Reading School

 We had the option to review the scanned sheets and picked up on a few answers where we felt ePC’s verification team might have been too kind.
 We never saw this data before and ePC were so receptive to making changes at the eleventh hour

-Caroline Mole, Executive Assistant, Reading School
+Caroline Mole, Director of People, Reading School

 Results